These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 New York

-Under the executive order, which took effect Sunday evening, civil fines and mandatory closures will be issued to businesses that don’t comply, Cuomo said.
+Under the executive order, which took effect March 22, civil fines and mandatory closures will be issued to businesses that don’t comply, Cuomo said.

 Civil fines, however, will not be issued for individuals who violate the policy, the governor said.
 Nonessential gatherings are restricted and individuals are being asked to limit outdoor recreational activities to non-contact activities.